OHDSI/Broadsea/README.md

 Any files added to the home/rstudio or site-library sub-directories on the Docker host can be accessed by RStudio in the container.

-The Broadsea Methods container RStudio /usr/lib/R/site-library originally contains the "littler" and "rgl" R packages.
+The Broadsea Hades container RStudio /usr/lib/R/site-library originally contains the "littler" and "rgl" R packages.
 Volume mapping masks the original files in the directory so you will need to add those 2 packages to your Docker host site-library sub-directory if you need them.

 #### Jupyter Data Science Notebook (Experimental)